Marcelh1/orcon-usb-dongle/README.md

       differential: 1
 ```

 Also the Firmata version will support pairing for the frst 2,5sec.
+To be able to write and read the FAN speed from Home Assistant, a "sensor" and "light" entity is used.
+At the moment this is the only method to communicate an analog value between Home Assistant and the Arduino board.
 Firmata for Home Assistant only allow the Arduino "Lights" to receive a analog value.
 Normally lights in Home Assistant are being controlled by sending percentage based on a range from 0 till 255, therefore setting the min/max to 0-99, will result in percentage equals decimal number, what is more convenient in automations.

 You can add custom card to the Lovelace front panel like this: